mousemke/PunkRockAcademy/README.md

 }
 ```

-then just drop it in to the import folder and run the server
+then just drop it in to the import folder before you run the server